EP (Childish Gambino EP)

-EP is the first extended play by American rapper Donald Glover under the name Childish Gambino.
+EP is the first EP by American rapper Donald Glover under the name Childish Gambino.
 It was released for free digital download on March 8, 2011.
 It includes five songs produced by Gambino and Ludwig Göransson.
 EP preceded the release of Gambino's debut album, Camp (2011), which was released eight months later.
 On February 2, 2018, nearly 7 years later, the project was re-released for commercial consumption.

 Promotion

 The second track, "Freaks and Geeks", was released as a music video on February 25, 2011.

 Track listing

 All tracks written and produced by Childish Gambino and Ludwig Göransson.